-- 1. Contractor must collect, manage, maintain and update client, service and episode data as well as staffing data required for local, State and Federal reporting. - 2.
-Contractor shall provide information by entering or uploading required data into: - a.
+- Contractor must collect, manage, maintain and update client, service and episode data as well as staffing data required for local, State and Federal reporting. - 2.
+Contractor shall provide information by entering or uploading, on a timely basis to ensure reporting accuracy, required data into: - a.
 County's billing and transactional database system. - b.
 DBH's client information system and, when available, its electronic health record system. - c.
 Individualized data collection applications as specified by DBH. - d.
-Any other data or information collection system identified by DBH, the MHSOAC, OSHPD or DHCS. - 3.
-Contractor shall comply with all requirements regarding paper or online forms: - a.
-Bi-Annual Client Perception Surveys (paper-based): twice annually, or as designated by DHCS.
+Any other data or information collection system identified by DBH, the MHSOAC, OSHPD or DHCS.

+- 3. Contractor shall comply with all requirements regarding paper or online forms: - a.
+Annual Treatment Perception Surveys (paper-based): annually, or as designated by DHCS.
 Contractor shall collect consumer perception data for clients served by the programs.
 The data to be collected includes, but not limited to, the client's perceptions of the quality and results of services provided by the Contractor. - b.
 Client preferred language survey (paper-based), if requested by DBH. - c.
 Intermittent services outcomes surveys. - d.
-Surveys associated with services and/or evidence-based practices and programs intended to measure strategy program, component, or system level outcomes and/or implementation fidelity. - 4.
+Surveys associated with services and/or evidence-based practices and programs intended to measure strategy program, component, or system level outcomes and/or implementation fidelity. - e.
+Network Adequacy Certification Tool (NACT) as required by DHCS and per DBH instructions. - 4.
 Data must be entered, submitted and/or updated in a timely manner for: - a.
 All FSP and non-FSP clients: this typically means that client, episode and service-related data shall be entered into the County's billing and transactional database system. - b.
 All service, program, and survey data will be provided in accordance with all DBH established timelines. - 5.
 Contractor will ensure that data are consistent with DBH's specified operational definitions, that data are in the required format, that data is correct and complete at time of data entry, and that databases are updated when information changes. - 6.
 Data collection requirements may be modified or expanded according to local, State, and/or Federal requirements. - 7.
 Contractor shall submit, monthly, its own analyses of the data collected for the prior month, demonstrating how well the contracted services or functions provided satisfied the intent of the Contract, and indicating, where appropriate, changes in operations that will improve adherence to the intent of the Contract.
-The format for this reporting will be provided by DBH.

-8. Independent research involving clients shall not be conducted without the prior written approval of the Director of DBH.
-Any approved research must follow the guidelines in the DBH Research Policy.
+The format for this reporting will be provided by DBH. - 8.
+Independent research involving clients shall not be conducted without the prior written approval of the Director of DBH.
+Any approved research must follow the guidelines in the DBH Research Policy, as well as requirements set forth in 42 C.F.R § 2.52 Research. - a.
+Contractor shall ensure that if any performance under this agreement or any subcontract or sub-agreement includes any tests or examination of materials derived from the human body for the purpose of providing information, diagnosis, prevention, treatment or assessment of disease, impairment, or health of a human being, all locations at which such examinations are performed shall meet the requirements of 42 U.S.C. § 2.63a (CLIA) and the regulations thereunder.